 To book your Baptism please contact the Church Office or call into the Church Office on any Monday between 10:ooam and 12 noon and ask to speak to Lynne

 Baptism (sometimes called Christening) is the way in which we welcome children and adults into the Christian faith, as a member of the world-wide Church.
 They usually take place about once on the Second Sunday at 12:30 – after our morning service.
 There is no charge for baptism, although we do take a collection at the service.

 For children and adults

 The choice of godparents is an important part of baptism.
 Godparents must be baptised and people you feel will support your child in their journey of life and faith.
 People normally choose three godparents but please or when you book your baptism if you have concerns.
-For more information on the role of godparent please follow this link.

 What baptism means

 Baptism marks the beginning of a journey with God which continues for the rest of our lives, the first step in response to God’s love.
 It is a joyful moment when we rejoice in what God has done for us in Christ, making serious promises and declaring our Christian faith.
 The wider community of the local church and friends welcome the newly baptised, promising support and prayer for the future.
 Hearing and doing these things provides an opportunity to remember our own baptism and reflect on the progress made on that journey, which is now to be shared with this new member of the Church.

 Baptism is the first step in the Christian journey and we are here to support you (and your child) on the further steps of that journey.
 We welcome you to join us in our services and groups as part of that journey of faith.